-This is where you will get to speak to academics from each of the different subject areas to get some personalised advice on your subject choices and study plan structure.
+This is where you will get to speak to academics from each of the different subject areas to get some personalised advice on your subject choices and study plan.
 This is a great way to check that you are on track for choosing the right subjects to succeed in your degree.
 You can also have specific questions answered by Faculty of Science staff.
-The subject expo will be held in the Level 2 foyer in the David Caro Building, Physics South.

 Science Course Planning with Credit

+Coming into the Bachelor of Science with advanced standing.
+Don’t worry, this session is for you!
 This session is specifically designed for students commencing the Bachelor of Science with advanced standing (credit) from previous study.
 We will explain the choices you have and some useful strategies for course planning with credit.
-This session will be held at 2:00pm in the Laby Theatre, Physics South building.

 What to bring